⚠ Summer peak approaching — airport groups warn of 4+ hour waits at CDG July–August. Plan accordingly.

 CDG

-Opening day.
+Opening day — mandatory EES launch.
 UNSA-PAF confirmed system failures across multiple terminals.
-2,300 kiosks installed overnight — but early-morning arrivals at T2E still reported waits exceeding 90 minutes even before peak volume.
+2,300 kiosks installed overnight — but early-morning arrivals at T2E still reported waits exceeding 90 minutes before peak volume even hit.

 Apr 10